pablolucas890/pablolucas890/README.md

-<h2>  Hi, I'm Pablo and currently I'm a intern system developer on <a href="https://www.linkedin.com/company/amoradev/">AmoraDev</a>!
-I work with IOT and apps for a automate company called <a href="https://www.controllar.com/">Controllar</a>, I work with support for OS to PCBs with raspberry and orangepi, integrate hardware comunications with MQTT protocols to send and receive RF / IR commands, map the node API on board with docker to use the react native app, use VPN communications to user connect with server with secure.
+<h2>  Hi, I'm Pablo and currently I'm a intern system developer on <a href="https://www.linkedin.com/company/amoradev/">AmoraDev</a>!</h2>

+<h4>I work with IOT and apps for a automate company called <a href="https://www.controllar.com/">Controllar</a>.

+I work with support for OS to PCBs with raspberry and orangepi, integrate hardware comunications with MQTT protocols to send and receive RF / IR commands.

+Map the node API on board with docker to use the react native app, use VPN communications to user connect on server with secure.
 Furthermore help with suport a startup called <a href="ippo.com.br">IPPO</a>.

 This startup works with health plans.
 Actually I work more in a info health dashboard with collaborators status for companys.
-It's integrate with WhatsApp and show to companys owners the colaborators fellings</h2>
+It's integrate with WhatsApp and show to companys owners the colaborators fellings</h4>
 <img align='right' src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="190">

 <p>